jshawl/pre-commit-scripts/README.md

 ## Configuration

-It's possible to override the default commands.

-Create a `.pre-commit-scripts` file like this one:
+A `.pre-commit-scripts` file like this one is created automatically:

 ```
 npm run format:check